amedeekirk/embedBot/README.md

 Takes video file from discord, uploads to Streamable, and posts link back in discord.
 This prevents having users download the video themselves.

+DUE TO DISCORD UPDATE, THIS BOT IS NOW DEPRECIATED.
+Thank you to all that utilized at as well as helped me figure out what I was doing.

 ## How to Use
 Simpily click the "invite to server" button above and select which discord server you'd like it to join.